 - Food or beverages with aspartame, an artificial sweetener that contains much phenylalanine.

-Your child should follow the meal plan for PKU entire life.
-If your child becomes pregnant, follow the meal plan during pregnancy.
+Your child should follow the meal plan for PKU’s entire life.
+If your child becomes pregnant, follow the meal plan during the pregnancy.
 Most pregnant women with PKU can have healthy pregnancies and babies.

 The drug Kuvan (sapropterin dihydrochloride) may help people with PKU.
 It is more likely to take effect in people with mild PKU special forms.
 Children taking Kuvan must follow a special meal plan, but possibly not as strict as those not taking the drug.
-Anyway, still, they need to be frequent blood tests to check levels of phenylalanine.
+Anyway, still, they need frequent blood tests to check levels of phenylalanine.